 - Imperative languages, non-structured programming languages

 - Some specialities of object-oriented programming languages

 - Comparison of various kinds of imperative programming languages

 - Functional programming languages

 - Another declarative programming languages, their comparison

 - Main differences in usage and implementation of declarative and imperative programming languages

 Syllabus - others, projects and individual work of students

-At the end of a term, a student should have at least 50% of points that he or she could obtain during the term; that means at least 20 points out of 40.
+At the end of a term, a student should have at least 50% of points that he or she could obtain during the term.